 Arlington’s award-winning Community Energy Plan (CEP) is a long-term vision for transforming how we generate, use, and distribute energy.
+The plan was unanimously adopted by the board in 2013 as an element of the county's Comprehensive Plan.
 Residents and businesses can expect a variety of benefits as we work to realize this long-term plan:

-- Reducing energy costs will save Arlington residents and businesses money
+- Reducing energy costs that will save residents and businesses money,

-- Generating energy locally using renewables and other technologies makes us more resilient
+- Generating energy locally with the use of renewables and other technologies,

-- Reaching our goal of a 75% lower carbon footprint by 2050 means a cleaner, healthier environment
+- And reaching our goal of a 75% lower carbon footprint by 2050.